dhoyle/splicedocs-jekyll/pages/CmdLineReference/Using/GetStarted.md

     {: .topLevel}

     <div class="preWrapperWide" markdown="1">
-        cd ~/spliceengine/assembly/target/sqlshell    #Use the correct path for your spliceengine directory {: .ShellCommand}
+        cd ~/spliceengine/assembly/target/sqlshell    #Use the applicable path for your spliceengine directory {: .ShellCommand}

     </div>